victor-gil-sepulveda/PhD-VMDSnapshotTiles/Readme.md

 * -f: The number of frames of the trajectory one wants to extract.
 For instance, if a trajectory contains 10 frames and we specify we want 5, it will extract frames 0,2,4,6 and 8.
 If not provided, it will use all frames.
 * -s: The grid dimensions for the tiled image as 'number_of_rows,number_of_columns'.

-The example was generated using:
+The example can be reproduced by issuing this line in the *examples* directory:
 ```bash
 > python take_snapshots.py -i test.pdb -v visual.vmd -s 3,2 -f 6 -o output.png
 ```